gravitee-io/gravitee-api-management/docker/quick-setup/opentracing-jaeger/README.md

-# Opentracing with jaeger
+# OpenTracing With Jaeger

-Here is a docker-compose to run APIM with Opentracing activated and jaeger as a tracer.
+This docker-compose allows you to run APIM with OpenTracing activated and Jaeger as a tracer.

-You can classically call your apis through your gateway, for example: `http://localhost:8082/myapi`.
+You can call your APIs through your gateway classically (for example: `http://localhost:8082/myapi`).

-## How to run ?
+## How To Run This Docker Compose

-⚠️ As Jaeger tracer is not bundled by default, do not forget to download the zip file related to the version you want to run.
+⚠️ 1.
+Since the Jaeger tracer is not bundled by default, **you must download the zip file** related to the version you want to run.
+[Click here](https://download.gravitee.io/#graviteeio-apim/plugins/tracers/gravitee-tracer-jaeger/) to download the .ZIP.

-The zip is downloadable here: https://download.gravitee.io/#graviteeio-apim/plugins/tracers/gravitee-tracer-jaeger/

-Then you have to copy it into `opentracing-jaeger/.plugins` directory
+2. Next, **copy the .ZIP file into `opentracing-jaeger/.plugins` directory** using the command below:

 `APIM_VERSION={APIM_VERSION} docker-compose up -d `

-To be sure to fetch last version of images, you can do `export APIM_VERSION={APIM_VERSION} && docker-compose down -v && docker-compose pull && docker-compose up`
+3. Be sure to fetch last version of images by running this command:
+`export APIM_VERSION={APIM_VERSION} && docker-compose down -v && docker-compose pull && docker-compose up`

-## And how to see my traces ?
+## How To See Your Traces

-Jaeger comes with an UI, that will allow you to see your calls.

-To access this UI, browse to http://localhost:16686.
+Jaeger comes with a helpful, user-friendly UI that allows you to see your calls.
+To access this UI, visit http://localhost:16686.

-Then select **gio_apim_gateway** in the _Service_ list and click on the _Find Traces_ button.
+Then, select **gio_apim_gateway** in the _Service_ list and click on the _Find Traces_ button.

 ![Search from in Jaeger UI](assets/jaeger_search.png)